 Good oral care practice involves brushing your teeth twice daily.
 When you wake up, and before you go to bed.
 Brushing with a soft-bristle brush and with an antimicrobial toothpaste containing fluoride is advised.

-- rinsing the mouth with listerine mouth wash since it helps fight gum disease
+- 2rinsing the mouth with listerine mouth wash since it helps fight gum disease

 Visiting your dentist for regular check-ups and professional teeth cleaning is also highly recommended.
 Other steps to take include; maintaining a proper, balanced diet especially diets that contain calcium and vitamin-rich foods, avoiding any form of tobacco and cigarettes.

 A good oral care routine will save you a lot of trouble.
 Red and swollen gums are unsightly, and gingivitis can cause bad breath, simply being consistent with your routine and practices will help you avoid these problems.
 It will also go a long way in saving you the trouble of dental surgery and the costs of professional dental care.